 If Windows Update is stuck (especially on 0%) for at least 30 minutes, it is possible that your Windows PC has insufficient hard drive space to complete the updates.
 To determine this, you will need access to a second hard drive or a second computer.
+If you have antivirus programs installed, see if McAfee is blocking Windows 10 Upgrades as it is the most common.

 With access to a second computer, you can place your hard drive that is having the issue as a slave or secondary drive inside.
 Do not worry if the motherboard does not support adding a second hard drive as you should be able to use the data and power cable for your optical drive temporarily so you can see the capacity of the troubled hard drive in Windows Explorer.